Our Response to COVID-19

 - Teachers and Paws Project

-The COVID-19 Emergency Relief Fund for Greater Nashua has also been able to fund the purchasing of critically needed toilet paper and custom making hand sanitizer for our non-profit partners.
+The COVID-19 Emergency Relief Fund for Greater Nashua funded the purchasing of critically needed toilet paper and custom making hand sanitizer for our non-profit partners.

 - AmeriHealth Caritas New Hampshire